Lewis-Bright/starling-test/README.md

 Run `./mvnw spring-boot:run` in the backend directory, to start a spring project on port 8080.

 Enter a valid api key for an api customer in the UI, and a request will be made to the backend service.
-This will handle the calculation of the transactions round up, and will make the relevant requests to Starling's api, before returning the saved value
+This will handle the calculation of the transactions round up, and will make the relevant requests to Starling's api, before returning the saved value.

+You can also trigger the roundup directly in the backend, see the backend/README.md for more info on that.